 |4190||Sieve - remote sieve settings|

--v /your-data-dir/data:/data Mounts data directory from host system.
+-v /your-data-dir/data:/data Mounts the data directory from the host system.
 User database, emails, logs, all will end up in this directory for easy backup.

---name "mailserver" Run poste.io as container with defined name
+--name "mailserver" Run poste.io as a container with a defined name

 -h "mail.example.com" Hostname for your mailserver

 -t analogic/poste.io Image name, differs for PRO and FREE version